fremag/MemoScope.Net/README.md

 client.DumpMe();
 ```
 # FAQ
+##Is it a memory profiler ?
+**No**: a memory profiler will record allocations to detect where an object has been created.
+In a dump file, this information is not present.

+**But**: MemoScope.Net shares many features with memory profilers: heap statistics, display object content and references, find duplicated strings etc

+##Is it a debugger ?
+**No**: you can **NOT** run the process step by step or add any breakpoint.
+The dump file is static, nothing is dynamic.

+**But**: you can see objects' content and call stacks so you can find why your process is locked or in an infinite loop for instance.

+## Is it "better" than...
+### WinDbg
+**No**: some features are missing (scripts for instance)

+**But** it's way easier to use thanks to its:
+- nice dockable GUI
+- no complex command line, almost everything can be done with the mouse
+- advanced analysis (find event targets for instance)

+### JetBrains' dotMemory
+**No**.
+I wish I could write something comparable to JetBrains products...

+**But** MemoScope.Net is __**free**__ and you have the source code so you can extend it.

+### Visual Studio ?
+**Yes**.
+Visual Studio can open dump file and compare them but it's missing a lot of features that MemoScope.Net has.
+(See the list below)

 ## How can I help you ?
 Send some issues: bug reports, missing features, feedback etc